calvinabensonjr/ploutDemo/README.md

-# demoProject
+# Plout

-## This an application called 'Plout.'
+## This a web application called 'Plout.'
+A platform for creatives of all arts.

 ![Plout Photo](public/img/demoPlout.png)